Church of Saint Sava: Background

 The church is widely regarded as an important symbol of the Byzantine revival architecture, that dominated church architecture from Russia to the Balkans in the 19th and the first half of the 20th century.
 In particular, it had to serve Serbs as a symbol of the afterlife of the medieval Serbian empire.
 Especially in the context of Yugoslavia, a Serbo-Byzantine culture was favoured both by the Yugoslav king Aleksandar I Karadjordjević and the Patriarch of the Serbian Orthodox Church.
-The adoption of a pattern that followed the prototype of the Haghia Sophia in Constantinople illustrates the idea that Serbs are legitimate heirs to imperial Byzantium.
+The adoption of a pattern that followed the prototype of the Hagia Sophia in Constantinople illustrates the idea that Serbs are legitimate heirs to imperial Byzantium.
 Belgrade was visioned as a new imperial center of Orthodoxy, which had a particular resonance in the context of the demise of Moscow being the communist capital when the church was planned.

 Planning

-Date and location of the Burning of Saint Sava's relics remained disputed.
+The date and location of the Burning of Saint Sava's relics remained disputed.
 Given years are 1594 and 1595, while the proposed locations, as the name Vračar was applied to the much wider territory than it occupies today, include: Crveni Krst, suggested by Gligorije Vozarović who erected reddish Vozarev Krst at the spot, which gave name to the entire neighborhood of Crveni Krst ("Red Cross"); mound of "Čupina Humka", in Tašmajdan, previously known as Little Vračar, which is the preferred location of modern historians; Vračar plateau, which attracted the widest public acceptance.
 In 1894, which was then celebrated as the 300th anniversary of the burning, consensus was reached to build the church on the third plateau location.
 In 1895 the "Society for the Construction of the Church of Saint Sava on Vračar" was founded in Belgrade.
 The major part of the parcel donated for the construction came from Scottish missionary Francis Mackenzie, who purchased and developed this part of the city in the late 19th century.
 By the 1900 ukaz of King Alexander Obrenović, the planned church was declared a "nationwide edifice".
 A small church was built at the future place of the temple, and it was later moved so the construction of the temple could begin.

-First competition

 In 1906, an architectural design competition for the future church was announced.
 Saint Petersburg Academy of Sciences was authorized to judge the project, and it rejected all five applications as insufficient.
-A series of wars followed (First Balkan War in 1912, Second Balkan War in 1913, World War I in 1914–1918), which stopped all construction activities.
+Meanwhile, there was a public debate over the project, with Croatian sculptor Ivan Meštrović instead proposing the building of a Yugoslavist "Vidovdan Temple" at Gazimestan in 1905, a scale model which was exhibited at Serbia's pavilion at the Rome 1911 exhibition and the full-scale model exhibited by Meštrović in London in 1915.
+The Balkan Wars (1912–13) and World War I (1914–1918) stopped all construction activities.
 After the war, in 1919, the Society was re-established.
+After World War I, Serbia was integrated into the new Yugoslav state, thus the idea for the memorial church transformed into a more ambitious project.